-Q: How long does therapy usually last?
+Q: How long does the process of therapy take?
 What does it involve?

 A: Psychotherapy can last for just a few sessions or for many years, depending on the type of therapy and the client's goals.